damilare-analytics/Data-Analytics-Portfolio/Revenue Share by Product Category/README.md

 ## SQL Approach

-Revenue was calculated by:
+The dataset was analyzed by:

-* Grouping transactions by state
+* Grouping sales by product category
-* Summing total revenue per state
+* Calculating total revenue per category

 ---

 ## Visualization

-A bar chart was used to compare state-level performance.
+A pie chart was created to show revenue share.

 ---

 ## Key Insight

-Revenue varies by location, indicating strong and weak regional markets.
+Certain categories contribute more significantly to overall revenue.

 ---